 The Hosts in a Pod are assigned private IP addresses.
 These are typically RFC1918 addresses.
 The Console Proxy and Secondary Storage system VMs are also allocated private IP addresses in the CIDR of the Pod that they are created in.

 The administrator should provide private IPs for the system in each Pod and provision them in CloudStack.
+The recommended number of private IPs per Pod is 5 times the number of Clusters.
+If the number of Clusters increases over time, so must the number of private IPs.

+When Advanced Virtual networking is being used, the number of private IP addresses available in each Pod varies depending on which hypervisor is running on the nodes in that Pod.
+Citrix XenServer and KVM use link-local addresses, which in theory provide more than 65,000 private IP addresses within the address block.
+As the Pod grows over time, this should be more than enough for any reasonable number of hosts as well as IP addresses for guest virtual machines.
+VMWare ESX, by contrast, uses a Class C (suffix /24) subnetting scheme, which provides only 255 IPs per Pod.
+Since these are shared by physical machines, guest virtual machines, and other entities, it is possible to run out of private IPs when scaling up a Pod whose nodes are running ESX.

+To ensure adequate headroom to scale private IP space in an ESX Pod when Advanced Virtual networking is enabled, use one or more of the following techniques:

+Specify a larger CIDR block for the subnet.
+A subnet mask with a /20 suffix will provide more than 4,000 IP addresses.

+Provide multiple ports, each with its own subnet.
+10 ports with 255 IPs each will provide 2,550 IP addresses.

+Set up multiple Pods.

 Direct IP Addresses

 In Basic Mode, the CloudStack will assign IP addresses in the CIDR of the Pod to the guests in that Pod.
 The administrator must add a Direct IP range on the Pod for this purpose.
 These IPs are in the same untagged VLAN as the Hosts.

-, the administrator can create additional networks for use by the guests.
+In Advanced Direct Tagged Mode, the administrator can create additional networks for use by the guests.
 These networks can be Zone wide, in which case they are available to all guests, or account-specific, in which case only the named account may create guests that attach to these networks.
 The networks are defined by a VLAN ID, IP range, and gateway.
 The administrator may provision thousands of these networks if desired.

 Guest IP Addresses - Virtual Networking

-, the CloudStack manages the IP address assignment for the guests in an account.
+With Advanced Virtual networking, the CloudStack manages the IP address assignment for the guests in an account.
 The administrator should set a global configuration parameter to name the CIDR, but there is no need to manage the CIDR on a per-account basis.
 All virtual networks in the Cloud will use the same CIDR for DHCP and IP address allocation.

 Layer-3 Switch